Girbons/comics-downloader/README.md

 You can invoke the `--help`:

 ```
+Usage:
   -all
         Download all issues of the Comic or Comics
   -country string
-        Set the country to retrieve a manga, Used by MangaRock and MangaDex.
-For MangaDex, ISO 3166-1 codes are
+        Set the country to retrieve a manga, Used by MangaDex which uses ISO 3166-1 codes
-        used for the country flag. a full list of codes MangaDex uses can be found at
-        https://github.com/md-y/mangadex-full-api/blob/master/src/enum/language.js on the left side.
-        Make sure the country code is lowercase before adding it as a flag
   -daemon
         Run the download as daemon
   -format string